moxious/neo4j-serverless-functions/README.md

 the "event" variable reference will always be defined in your query to reference an individual row of data.

-Here's another example which would create a set of relationships
+Here's another example which would create a set of relationships; make a simple social network in one JSON post body.

 ```
 {